-You know that as a leader you are pulled in 1000 different directions, personal and professional.
+You know that as a leader you are pulled in a thousand different directions, personal and professional.
 Juggling isn't a leadership skill per se, but it kind of is.
-The ability to stay focused amid the numerous distractions, projects, drop by meetings, and formal meetings is a strategic advantage.
+The ability to maintain focus amidst the numerous distractions, projects, drive-by meetings, and formal meetings is a strategic advantage.

 A key idea is to make the most of the time you are at work.
 During a normal 8-hour workday most employees are only productive for about 2.5 hours.
 This explains why you come home tired but not feeling accomplished and why your to-do list continues to grow and why you feel compelled to bring work home with you.
 This also means there is a huge opportunity for more efficiency in your workday by improving your work habits and time management, which will, in turn, lead to higher quality work.

 Little distractions add up to a lot of lost time.
 When life is coming at you 100 mph or 160 kph, if you prefer, it's difficult to focus on what really matters at work and at home.
 We can find ourselves reacting to circumstances and putting out fires instead of creating the circumstances we need to succeed.

 It's difficult to find time to focus when you have an overflowing inbox, 300 voicemails, a sick parent, and a you just said yes to the big project.
 This type of schedule leads to stress, overwhelm, and eventually burnout.
 You need to get back to what's important and that starts with remembering or clarifying your goals but I talk about that in another post.

 In this post I want to share 3 simple, easy and free ideas that will help you focus more on what's important.
 I wrote about some additional productivity hacks that I use to improve focus.
 You can find them here.